Vatshayan/B.tech-Final-year-project-Machine-learning-on-Flower-Species/README.md

 # Iris-project-via-ML

-This is Iris Project thorugh application of machine learning with python programming.
+## This is Iris Flower Species Project thorugh application of Machine learning with python programming.

+### This Project was made by me in IIT, Patna during my Summer Internship.

 Here some of algorithm are used that are some types of machine learning subparts algorithms of supervised and Unsupervised learning.
 Algorithm used for predicting and get accuracy are -